narayanan-nithya/Group_Project_Nutritional_Analysis_Of_Children_Under_Age_5/README.md

 2. NFHS4 Rural Vs NFHS4 Urban (Well Fed Vs Under Fed) Comparison
 3. NFHS3 Vs NFHS4 -Female Child (per 1000 male) Percent change
 4. Top 5 & Below 5 States For UnderFed & Well Fed in both Surveys
+5. Correlation between Breasfed population to stunted growth

+## Nutritonal Analysis Conclusions
+1. Breastfeeding Exclusively for the first six months has no correlation to stunted growth %

+2. Gender ratio:-  Dadar and Nagar Haveli have highest rural (1308) and urban is lowest among all states

+3. Under Fed To Well Fed Ratio has decreased by 60% over the years the 2 surveys were conducted.

+4. Female child(per 1000 males) birth has increased by 27%

+5. The National Family & Health Survey positively shows the nutritional improvement efforts taken by the govt to provide   post pregnancy education, medical health & food supplies are on track to make rural to urban ratio insignificant.

+6. Work done by  foundations like Cry America , Akshaya Patra, Sankara Eye Foundation , etc….who have diligent workers in villages trying to curb the malnutrition of kids.
+Donations to them can be done by amazon smile.